matthijsk/motoman-inform-vim-syntax/README.md

 ### Installation

 Copy jbi.vim to `~/.vim/syntax/` or `$VIMRUNTIME/syntax/`.
+Use the command

+    :set ft=jbi

+to enable syntax highlighting.

+### Automatic filetype detection

 You might want to add the following lines to `~/.vim/filetype.vim` to enable automatic detection of the jbi filetype: